-Luis J. Marín was born in Madrid, Spain and raised in San Juan, Puerto Rico.
+LUIS J. MARÍN was born in Madrid, Spain and raised in San Juan, Puerto Rico.
 He spent his formative years between the two continents, earning a bachelor's degree in Social Sciences from the University of Puerto Rico; a Juris Doctor Degree from the dual program at the University of Puerto Rico and the University of Barcelona; and a master's degree in Bicultural Studies from the University of Texas.
 He currently works as an attorney for the State Bar of Texas and his research interests include Feminist Theory and Diversity Equity and Inclusion.

-Return to Journal Index From Courtrooms to the Silver Screen: The Story of Florence Rabe Jacoby By Hon.
-John G. Browning American cinema, you just might have unwittingly seen one of Texas' female legal pioneers.
+From Courtrooms to the Silver Screen: The Story of Florence Rabe Jacoby f you're an afficionado of the "Golden Age" of American cinema, you just might have unwittingly seen one of Texas' female legal pioneers.
 That's because Florence Rabe Jacoby became far more well known as character actress Florence Bates, who shared the silver screen with such Hollywood luminaries as Laurence Olivier, Errol Flynn, Kirk Douglas, Ava Gardner, Doris Day, Claudette Colbert, Ingrid Bergman, and even future U.S. President Ronald Reagan.
 A number of sources, including some unsurprisingly embellished movie magazines and even her Wikipedia bio, list her-incorrectly-as Texas' first woman lawyer.
 And while that isn't true, Jacoby was one of Texas' first female attorneys, and deserves an appropriate measure of recognition.